Overwatch, E-Sports, and Cybercafes: How Nvidia Wants India to Play

 READ ALSO :

 “One thing that we struggle with within India is the broadband.
-Today if you have – this is a hypothetical assumption from my personal perspective – high-speed broadband connections to 20 cities,” Krishna adds.
+Today, if you have – this is a hypothetical assumption from my perspective – high-speed broadband connections to 20 cities,” Krishna adds.
 “Say 100 million high-speed broadband connections.
 I don’t see why India will not have 20 to 30 million gamers playing on the best platforms.
-That is the reason why there is a significant deficit in the growth of PC gaming.”
+That is why there is a significant deficit in the growth of PC gaming.”

 And it isn’t just the top 20 cities either.
-In addition to the GeForce Cup, the company is bringing its GamerConnect event – where consumers can check out the latest games on Nvidia hardware to tier-II cities such as Mangalore and Jaipur.
+In addition to the GeForce Cup, the company is bringing its GamerConnect event, where consumers can check out the latest games on Nvidia hardware in tier-II cities such as Mangalore and Jaipur.

-“It’s a growing gamer community, and most gamers in tier-II haven’t got exposed to the brand directly.
+“It’s a growing gamer community, and most gamers in Tier-II gather Iven’t been to the brand directly.
 Tier-II cities are also very well connected today.
-The kind of response we get in tier-II cities is a lot more encouraging these days,” he says, adding that the spending power is on par with bigger cities.
-GamerConnect appears to be a way for the company to let customers – existing or otherwise – of its presence.
+The kind of response we get in Tier-II cities is much more encouraging these days,” he says, adding that the spending power is on par with bigger cities.
+GamerConnect appears to be a way for the company to let customers—existing or otherwise—know of its presence.

-While Krishna’s focus is squarely on evangelizing gaming, we had to ask of the company’s plans for the GeForce GTX 1050 – the alleged budget GPU successor to last year’s GTX 950.
+While Krishna focuses squarely on evangelizing gaming, we had to ask about the company’s plans for the GeForce GTX 1,0, the alleged budget GPU successor to last year’s GTX 950.

 “I can’t comment on that.
 There is no announcement of any other products from the Pascal architecture perspective,” he says.
 “The only products we are formally announced in India are 1080, 1070, and 1060 in two formats – 6GB and 3GB.
-Having said that, Nvidia constantly apprises the market scenarios and product gaps – as and when there is a right time or opportunity, we will talk about those accordingly.”
+Nvidia constantly apprises us of the market scenarios and product gaps – as and when there is a right time or opportunity, we will discuss those accordingly.”

 You might also like